 - Laboratory data such as complete blood count, thyroid function, and serum glucose exclude secondary causes of constipation.

 - Colonoscopy: If your age is >50 years with new-onset constipation, your doctor often will require a colonoscopy.
 Also, your doctor will perform a colonoscopy if you have alarm signs such as anemia, weight loss, blood in stool, or a family history of colorectal cancer.

 - X-ray on the abdomen in the erect position.
 Also, an X-ray with barium (contrast) helps diagnose the cause.

 - Radiopaque marker study: the measurement of the movement of a radiopaque substance through the gut.

-- Wireless motility capsule: a capsule that your swallow to measure the motility of your gut.
+- Wireless motility capsule: a capsule that you swallow to measure your gut’s motility.
 It is safer than the radiopaque marker study but less expensive.

 - Defecography: detects the abnormalities in the function and the structure of the pelvic muscles and the anorectal area during defecation.